MIMO Channel Estimation using Score-Based Generative Models: Preliminaries

 \subsection{Score-Based Generative Modeling}

 The goal of score-based generative models is to learn the score function $\psi_H$ at all input points, for a channel distribution $p_H$.
-That is, when a database of training samples $\mathbf{H}_i$ and their associated scores $\psi_H \left( \mathbf{H}_i \right)$ are available, explicit score matching learns a model $s_\theta$ using the following loss function \cite{hyvarinen2005estimation}:
+When training samples $\{\mathbf{H}_i\}_{i=1}^N$ and their corresponding scores $\{\psi_H ( \mathbf{H}_i )\}_{i=1}^N$ are available, explicit score matching uses the following loss function to train a model $s_\theta$ \cite{vincent2011connection}:

 The above can be minimized using any gradient descent method.
 However, in general, $\psi_H$ is intractable, and thus the loss objective in \eqref{eq:esm} cannot be used to learn a model $s_\theta$.
 Furthermore, if $\psi_H$ were tractable and computationally feasible to evaluate, a deep learning model that approximates it would have limited practical use.
-To circumvent this problem, the work in \cite{vincent2011connection} proposes to use \textit{denoising} score matching by synthesizing corrupted data samples $\tilde{\mathbf{H}}_i$ and learning the score of the conditional distribution $p_{\tilde{H} | H}$, using the following objective:
+To circumvent this problem, the work in \cite{vincent2011connection} proposes to use \textit{denoising} score matching by synthesizing corrupted data samples $\tilde{\mathbf{H}}$ and learning the score of the conditional distribution $p_{\tilde{H} | H}$, using the following objective: